remotefs-rs/remotefs-rs/CONTRIBUTING.md

 ### Feature requests

 Whenever you have a good idea which chould improve the project, it is a good idea to submit it to the project owner.
-The first thing you should do though, is not starting to write the code, but is to become concern about how ka-ching works, what kind of contribution I appreciate and what kind of contribution I won't consider.
+The first thing you should do though, is not starting to write the code, but is to become concern about how remotefs works, what kind of contribution I appreciate and what kind of contribution I won't consider.
 Said so, follow these steps: